What is your responsibility?

-- It's not just the door itself that matters.
-The frame and ironmongery is just as important - they all work together.
+- It’s not just the door itself that matters.
+The frame and ironmongery are just as important – they all work together.
 Only buy exact compatible hardware and components.

 - Always ask for installation instructions and follow them to the letter.